Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

-Symmetry reduction method attempts to reduce the amount of state space.
+\paragraph{Symmetry reduction methods} Symmetry reduction method attempts to reduce the amount of state space.
 It is based on replacing sets of symmetrically similar states in a given model via a single representative class.
-Consider the figure ~\ref{fig:screenshot001} of a mutual-exclusion for two components $a, b$ modeled by a $Kripke$ structure.
+Consider Figure~\ref{fig:screenshot001} of a mutual-exclusion for two components $a, b$ modeled by a $Kripke$ structure.
 There are many obvious symmetries between the components.
-For example, when component $a$ is in the critical section, component $b$ is waiting, equivalently, when the state in $b$ is in the critical section $a$ is waiting.
-It is an adequate way in verification if we could find such equivalence states and check only one state from each class instead check all individual states.
+For example, when component $a$ is in the critical section, component $b$ is waiting, equivalently, when the state in $b$ is in the critical section, $a$ is waiting.
+It is an adequate way of verification if we could find such equivalent states and check only one state from each class instead of checking all individual states.

-A constructed model $M^\prime$ of system M under symmetry methods is called a quotient structure and a given property $Fi$ holds for $M (fi \models M)$ if and only if $Fi$ holds for $M' (Fi \models M')$.
+A constructed model $M^\prime$ of system M under symmetry methods is called a quotient structure and a given property $fi$ holds for $M (fi \models M)$ if and only if, $fi$ holds for $M^\prime (fi \models M^\prime)$.
 Symmetry reduction methods have two difficulties: orbit problem, and constructive orbit problem.
-Orbit problem sakes to find two states $a$ and $\bar{a}$ are in the equal orbit \cite{clarke1998symmetry}.
+Orbit problem seeks to find if the two states $a$ and $\bar{a}$ are in the equal orbit \cite{clarke1998symmetry}.
 It is not known as NP-complete, but it is harder than isomorphism problems.

-Constructive orbit problem (COP) is a representative function that replaces set of symmetrically similar states in a given model by a single representative which is minimal.
-This problem falls into NP-hard problems \cite{babai1983canonical}. \\
+Constructive orbit problem (COP) is a representative function that replaces a set of symmetrically similar states in a given model by a single representative which is minimal.
+This problem falls into NP-hard problems \cite{babai1983canonical}.

 \paragraph{Hash tables} A set of effective reachable states in contrast to the amount of possibly reachable states of a given state space is few.
-All effective states stored somewhere in the system's memory.
-One way to retrieve these sparse states, which can be visited before and needed several time during checking, is using hash tables.
-A hash table is an alternative to direct addressing into ordinary array.
-This property of hash table provides a simple way to examine an arbitrary state in a given array in O(1) time \cite{cormen2009introduction}.
-It can be considered as yes-no methods that is able to improve the reachability analysis in verification processes.
+All effective states are stored somewhere in the system's memory.
+One way to retrieve these sparse states, which can be visited before and will be needed several times during checking, is by using hash tables.
+A hash table is an alternative to direct addressing into an ordinary array.
+This property of the hash table provides a simple way to examine an arbitrary state in a given array in O(1) time \cite{cormen2009introduction}.
+It can be considered as a yes-no method that is able to improve reachability analysis in verification processes.